I’m SO happy you can be here to enjoy wine with me!

 Hey!
 I get it.
 I’ve worked in the wine industry for decades.
 That’s why I want to take a chance and have you join me in making more fun on a more regular basis.

 My 19-year wine journey in 30 seconds: Who am I?

 My winemaking journey started when I was a sophomore in high school.
 Yes, high school.

-As an active member in our school FFA program, I participated in agriculture-themed public speaking competitions.
-Through the duration of this program, my speeches were always about grapes, wine, and wine science.
+As an active member of our school’s FFA program, I participated in agriculture-themed public speaking competitions.
+Throughout the duration of this program, my speeches were always about grapes, wine, and wine science.

 My first official, out-of-school job was with Enartis Vinquiry (now, Enartis U.S.A.), a winemaking supply company based in California.
 I acted as the company’s Sensory Scientist, leading wine industry sensory trials, evaluating new products used to make wine, and learning A LOT about the California wine industry.

 Eventually, my heart wanted to travel back to the Eastern wine industry where my wine roots had been planted.

 In 2011, I accepted my dream job as the Penn State Extension Enologist.
 An enologist is a person that studies the science of wine.

 As the state enologist, I had opportunities to meet winemakers from wine regions all over the U.S., and I developed tomorrow’s winemakers through research and education.
 I also completed a few certification programs through the Society of Wine Educators (SWE) and Wine and Spirit Education Trust (WSET) to deepen my tasting skills and appreciation of wine.

 And then one day, I took a leap to start Denise Gardner Winemaking: a new era of consulting services in which technology is used advantageously to meet the growing needs of winemakers and wine enthusiasts.
 It’s through this entrepreneurial venture that I want to add the extra flair to your table by introducing you to new, affordable wine styles in an approachable, fun way of enjoying wine.